News

 For young people, homelessness is rarely a single event.
 It is more often shaped by how systems respond at key transition points, such as leaving care, moving on from supported accommodation, or taking on adult housing costs without adult levels of security.
 While the National Plan strengthens prevention and support, it leaves unresolved questions about what happens when support succeeds but affordable housing options are not available.

-The analysis highlights three key pressure points: the lack of viable move-on options from supported accommodation, the affordability gap created by the mismatch between Local Housing Allowance and real rents, and the financial cliff edge many young people face at 18 when moving from children’s services into adult systems.
+Our analysis highlights three key pressure points: the lack of viable move-on options from supported accommodation, the affordability gap created by the mismatch between Local Housing Allowance and real rents, and the financial cliff edge many young people face at 18 when moving from children’s services into adult systems.

 Read the Full Analysis: Can the National Plan End Homelessness for Young People?